joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-csharp/lab/Exercise 04 - Add a new command.md

-# Building plugins for Microsoft Copilot for Microsoft 365
+# Building plugins for Microsoft 365 Copilot

 TABLE OF CONTENTS